do not transmit SI13 when the PCU is not connected

 Patching over SI3 in osmo-bts is certainly the easiest.

 On the need to fix: at first I thought it's not critically important, but when in practice a GPRS service breaks down, it would potentially also take down voice with it, because all the phones would start to constantly LU at different cells, trying to catch a working PCU, which would load the network and could disrupt service.
 So I think in terms of infrastructure stability it's pretty bad to indicate GPRS presence if the BTS knows that the PCU is down.

-#7 Updated by stsp about 1 year ago
+#7 Updated by stsp over 2 years ago

 I don't think coupling this behaviour to osmo-bsc would be wise.